chakki-works/Japanese-Company-Lexicon/README.md

 # crf_tagged_pipeline(mainichi_paths, mainichi_glod)
 ```

 The new experiment results are in the parentheses.
 We use the dictionary annotation as CRF feature, and the best results are highlighted.
+The result shows that the dictionary feature boost the performance, especilly the JCL.